pyepics/pyepics/doc/installation.rst

 which will print out the full path of the CA dynamic library that will be used.

-With the Epics library loaded, you will need to be able to connect to Epics Process Variables.
+With the Epics CA library loaded, you will need to be able to connect to Epics Process Variables.
 Generally, these variables are provided by Epics I/O controllers (IOCs) that are processes running on some device on the network.
 If you are connecting to PVs provided by IOCs on your local subnet, you should have no trouble.
 If trying to reach IOCs outside of your immediate subnet, you may need to set the environmental variable